benjaminpescheux1999/HarmonyStack-API-Node/README.md

 - [ ] Swagger Integration
   - Adding Swagger for API documentation to facilitate development and testing.

+- [ ] Translation API Integration
+  - Adding a translation API strategy to enable language translation from a front.

 ### Upcoming Features 🌟